 What Can I Expect in the 8-Week Session?

 Up to this point, it has been possible for all athletes to train effectively on the same training routine regardless of discipline (i.e. cycling or triathlon).
 As we come into the time where the specific requirements of different sports diverge, the focus of our indoor workouts shifts from using this workout as your primary intensity workout to using it for energy systems maintenance.
 Instead of workouts based around a single focus, you will see a variety of different intensity borrowed from the previous three phases to help keep all systems sharp through race season.

-We currently offer Taste of VQ programs in:
+We currently offer VQ programs in:

 What Do I Need to Bring to Class?